LibreOffice/core/desktop/test/deployment/update/wrong_url/readme.txt

 wrongdownload3.oxt: same as wrongdownload1.oxt

-Use the wrongdownload extensions to check the automatic scolling of the text area that contains the results.
+Use the wrongdownload extensions to check the automatic scrolling of the text area that contains the results.